integer-net/Solr/doc/manual.md

 #### Maximum number of category suggestions

 The number of categories which will be displayed in the autosuggest window.
-Those are the categories which appear most in the found products.
+If "Use Solr to index category pages" is activated, too, the displayed categories are those whose name and description match the search term.
+If not, only those categories are displayed which contain products matching the search term.

+#### Maximum number of cms page suggestions

+The number of CMS pages which will be displayed in the autosuggest window.
+This feature only works, if "Use Solr to index cms pages" is set to "Yes".

 #### Show complete category path

 If this setting is active, not only the category names will be displayed, but their parent categories as a path as well.
-For example, this will be "Electronics > Cameras > Accessories" instead of "Accessoires".
+For example, this will be "Electronics > Cameras > Accessories" instead of "Accessories".

 #### Type of Category Links